Reviews You Can Rely On

 Analysis and Test Results

 We compared our tested suitcases across four key metrics and evaluated them side by side in the field and at home.
 We packed the same set of clothes and gear in each to compare their storage and organizational capacity.
 We rolled them around, trip after trip, to see how easy they were to transport, carry, and load.
-Read on to learn more about how each performed to help inform your final purchase decision.
+Read on to learn more about how each performed.
+If you're new to the whole luggage thing, check out our advice on how to choose the best luggage to help inform your final purchase decision.

 Worse Value